httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 # Detecting HTTP Message Signatures {#detection}

-There have been many attempts to create signed HTTP messages in the past, including other non-standard definitions of the `Signature` header used within this specification.
+There have been many attempts to create signed HTTP messages in the past, including other non-standard definitions of the `Signature` field used within this specification.
 It is recommended that developers wishing to support both this specification and other historical drafts do so carefully and deliberately, as incompatibilities between this specification and various versions of other drafts could lead to unexpected problems.

-It is recommended that implementers first detect and validate the `Signature-Input` header defined in this specification to detect that this standard is in use and not an alternative.
-If the `Signature-Input` header is present, all `Signature` headers can be parsed and interpreted in the context of this draft.
+It is recommended that implementers first detect and validate the `Signature-Input` field defined in this specification to detect that this standard is in use and not an alternative.
+If the `Signature-Input` field is present, all `Signature` fields can be parsed and interpreted in the context of this draft.

 # Examples